 Almost every response we received to this question differed.
 Some said they chose to believe that they were secure, which was a bit shocking.
 One CISO, for instance, replied to this question with “Just do.”

 Others admitted that they either had no confidence or minimal confidence in the security of their most valuable information, citing the aforementioned money, training or lack of talent as one of the primary culprits.

 We can only hope that stakeholders are made properly aware of the situation.
 Stakeholders would be wise to pay attention when a CISO raises the alarm.

-With October being National Security Awareness Month, the time is now to begin listing all the business-critical assets within your organisation.
-Once you know what to secure from unauthorised access, you can build realistic disaster scenarios for stakeholders to help drive the problem home.
+With October being National Security Awareness Month, the time is now to begin listing all the business-critical assets within your organization.
+Once you know what to secure from unauthorized access, you can build realistic disaster scenarios for stakeholders to help drive the problem home.
 The hope of course is that you get them to stump up the resources you need to do (and keep) your job.

 Want to discuss any of these elements more in-depth?
 Give the info security and compliance experts at TBG a call – they’re here to help.